MatheusJCastro/meafs/docs/manual.rst

 After a full run, the lines selected will appear in the results table and can be selected.
-As showed in :ref:`analyzing_results`, the fit results can be found in the "Fit Results" tab.
+As showed in :ref:`analyzing_results`, the fit results can be found in the *Fit Results* tab.

 In this tab, it is possible to manually change the *Lamb Shift*, *Continuum* and *Convolution* values and press the *Manual fit* button.
-Every time this button is pressed, it will run a fit only for the abundance using the values that are written in the three parameters above.
+Every time this button is pressed, it will run a fit only for the abundance using the values that are written in these three parameters above.

 After this run, the new abundance and the modified parameters will be written in the *found_values.csv* file.
 To restore the originals values, it is needed to run the fit